 Many of the top Middle Eastern music artists come from Lebanon.
 This country has an impressive music scene and is home to the Lebanese Conservatory.
 Traditional Lebanese music features instruments such as the oud, mijwiz, and tablah.

-While some singers from Lebanon produce only Arabic music, others also create English-language songs.
-We’ve put together a list of ten famous Lebanese singers that highlight the talent that has emerged from this country.
+While some singers from Lebanon produce only Arabic music, others also create English-language songs for people all over the world to enjoy.
+We’ve put together a list of 10 of the greatest and most famous Lebanese singers that highlight the talent that has emerged from this country.

 Although she was born in Colombia, Shakira is of Lebanese heritage with her father’s parent’s being Lebanese.
 In fact, her name comes from the Arabic word for grateful.

-She released her debut album Magia when she was just 13.
-But, it wasn’t until her 1995 album, Pies Descalzos, went platinum that her career took off and she received a Billboard Latin Music Award for Album of the Year.
+She released her debut album, Magia, when she was just 13.
+However, it wasn’t until her 1995 album, Pies Descalzos, went Platinum that her career took off and she received a Billboard Latin Music Award for Album of the Year.